Linus Coraggio

-Linus Coragggio (born 1957) is an American street artist, sculptor, and an early founding member of the Rivington School.
+Linus Coragggio (born 1962) is an American street artist, sculptor, and an early founding member of the Rivington School.

-For many years Coraggio ran a renown art-space gallery and personal art studio on Avenue B and 2nd street called the "Gas Station" in an old gas station in the Manhattan neighborhood of Alphabet City on the Lower East Side.
+For many years Coraggio ran a renowned art-space gallery, nightclub, de-facto community center and personal art studio on Avenue B and 2nd street called the "Gas Station" in an old 3-bay gas station in the Manhattan neighborhood of Alphabet City on the Lower East Side.

-The "Gas Station" closed in 1995.
+The "Gas Station" closed in 1995 which garnered extensive coverage in the Village Voice, New York Times, Time Out magazine and art news..

-Coraaggio is a 1984 graduate of SUNY Purchase and subsequently of Whitney Studio Program.
+Coraaggio is a 1984 graduate of SUNY Purchase and subsequently of Whitney Studio Program where he dropped out after 6 months due to what he termed as the "stifling, pretentious and boring academic atmosphere".
+Also he was concurrently founding his own art movement called the "Rivington School" which was a renegade collective of Artists that took over 3 empty city-owned lots on the Lower East Side from 1985 to 1998 and welded sprawling massive morasses of found metal into wild public sculpture gardens where performance art, welding workshops, punk rock events and general mayhem could thrive.